About Nordic Perspective

 Here’s a basic summary of my background, so you can get a better sense of who I am and my particular perspective:

-Growing up in Malmö also means a childhood full of trips and a strong connection to Copenhagen in Denmark across the Öresund strait.
+Growing up in Malmö means a childhood full of trips and a strong connection to Copenhagen in Denmark across the Öresund strait.
 On clear days you can even see the Copenhagen landmarks from Malmö quite clearly, and vice-versa of course.

 Having a Finnish mother also meant yearly trips to Finland throughout my childhood, where we explored and spent time with our Finnish family and friends.